 The Genetics of Addiction

 Studies have been completed that expose identical twins to the same stimulus but don’t always result in addiction.
-In fact, approximately 50% of the time an addiction occurs, suggesting genetic link.
+In fact, approximately 50% of the time an addiction occurs, suggesting a genetic link.
 But, there is more to it than that.

 To understand addiction and how drugs react with your body, you need to develop a deeper understanding of your brain.